dcycle/starterkit-node/README.md

 Strategies, credentials, and accounts
 -----

-This project uses [Passport](https://www.passportjs.org/) for authentication along with the following strategies:
+This project uses [Passport](https://www.passportjs.org/) for authentication along with the "Username/password" strategy.

-* Username/password
-* Google
-* GitHub
-* SMS
+You can create a new account or regenerate a random password for an existing account by typing, on the command line:

+    ./scripts/reset-password.sh some-username

 Quickstart
 -----